 Core courses can be completed using either a Windows or Apple (Mac) computer.
 Some electives may require the use of a Windows platform software for specific assignments and projects.
 When an elective requires the use of a Windows platform software, it should be made clear in advance through the course syllabus.
 Consult your instructor at the beginning of the semester to see if any special software is required for your class.

-Recommended configuration: 8 GB RAM for Windows 7.0, Windows 8 or Windows 10.
+Recommended configuration: 8 GB RAM (16 GB preferred) for Windows 10.

 Additional Hardware Requirements